How To Find Potential Art Collectors

 Who Is Your Target Audience

-You can even narrow it down by targeting people who enjoy oil paintings and wildlife.
-If there is a particular type of animal that you like to paint you could even narrow your target audience even more.
+If you like to paint a particular type of animal, you could even narrow your target audience even more.

 Selling original artwork and selling giclee prints takes time, planning, and dedication.

-You will need to find the people who are interested in your artistic style, medium, and the subject that you create.
+To be successful, selling your art, you first need to discover who the people interested in your artistic style, medium, and the subject you create are.

-Take some time to describe your target market so you can make better decisions with your marketing strategies.
+Take some time to define your target market so you can make better choices with your marketing strategies.

-Now that you know how to find your target audience online it is time to take action and start promoting your art to them.
+Now that you know how to find your target audience online, it is time to start promoting your art.